On this page

 Introduction

 Your organisation owes its volunteers certain legal obligations and these are sometimes hard to work out.
+Our National Volunteering guide aims to strengthen your understanding of these legal issues.

 Our guide provides an overview of the key legal obligations organisations owe volunteers and provides practical examples, template documents and tips to assist in their understanding.
 The guide is available for download below.